tanchu-git/databricks-mini-project/README.md

 ![Screenshot 2023-08-11 171919](https://github.com/tanchu-git/databricks_mini_project/assets/139019601/fe4ec567-0fff-44f1-a95c-fafe2b8c5b29)

-Now my Databricks workspace have all the neccessary permissions to work within the containers.
+Now my Databricks workspace have all the neccessary permissions to work with the containers.

+### Notebooks